razemauze/alternative/README.md

 Flexible columns with percentages
 ---------------------------------

-Gridstraps lets you choose how many percent of the page the current column should take up
+Alternative lets you choose how many percent of the page the current column should take up

 ```